Partner with a pathfinder.

 Our recent survey for Ameriprise Financial found that the vast majority of investors who have experienced a major financial setback have overcome it.
 How they did so could have important implications for those dealing with financial challenges due to the COVID-19 pandemic.
 Check out major findings from the study here.

-Our recent survey for the Alliance for Lifetime Income (ALI) found that older Americans are looking to reduce retirement risk due to the COVID-19 pandemic.
+Our second related survey for the Alliance for Lifetime Income (ALI) found that older Americans are looking to reduce retirement risk due to the COVID-19 pandemic.
 This nationwide survey focused on issues facing Americans approaching or in retirement.
 It was conducted online from April 13 to 20, 2020, among 1,231 adults ages 56 to 75 who are employed or retired, all with a minimum of $100,00 in assets.
 This shift in risk tolerance is already driving long-term changes in retirement investing behavior.
 Here are some of the key takeaways from this study.

 Our client Fidelity Charitable recently published results from a survey of philanthropic individuals to see how they’re thinking about philanthropy in response to the COVID-19 pandemic and how the situation could affect their giving and volunteering behaviors.
 Here’s a brief summary.